kacperkingsford/Projects/Tink Recruitment Task/readme.md

 javac Main.java
 java Main example ## you can use any txt file : java Main /path/to/txt/file
 ```
-It will generate file $result.txt$ with solution in the same folder.
+It will generate file result.txt with solution in the same folder.